SNOW WHITES

 from Vladivostok

-based in Pissouri
+photographed in Pissouri

 ‘Home is where you feel safe; where you’re surrounded with things that make your life easier and make you feel like you are standing on both feet, especially in the periods of turbulence.